knetikmedia/knetikcloud-javascript-client/docs/BRERuleEngineExpressionsApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 <a name="getBREExpressions"></a>
 # **getBREExpressions**
 > [ExpressionResource] getBREExpressions(opts)

-Get a list of supported expressions to use in conditions or actions.
+Get a list of supported expressions to use in conditions or actions

-Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule.
+Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; BRE_RULE_ENGINE_EXPRESSIONS_USER

 ### Example
 ```javascript